Tag Archives | Halloween Alternative

 Magic Kingdom’s “Mickey’s Not-So-Scary Halloween Party”

-Walt Disney World opened “Mickey’s Not-So-Scary Halloween Party” at the Magic Kingdom on August 25th.
-It runs through November 1st.
+Walt Disney World opens “Mickey’s Not-So-Scary Halloween Party” at the Magic Kingdom mid-August.
+It runs through October 31st or into November depending upon what day Halloween falls on.
 This event lets children trick-or-treat in costume at various locations throughout the Orlando theme park.
 Nightly special events have a Halloween spin on them, such as the “Boo-to-You” Halloween parade and the nightly Happy HalloWishes fireworks display.
 Other events are also scheduled just for children (and their parents).
 Special merchandise with a Halloween imprint is also available as are themed treats.
 Candy corn soft serve ice cream, anyone?
 This event is perfect for children.
 It provides a wholesome fun activity that the entire family will enjoy.
 You might even feel a chill as creepy colors crawl over Cinderella’s castle.
 A spell your family will never forget.
 Tickets are required and are only available on certain nights.
 Visit Disney’s website for more information.

 SeaWorld’s Halloween Spooktacular